I. Introduction

 B. Communication

-Students must be able to communicate skillfully (in English) with faculty members, other members of the healthcare team, patients, families, and other students, in order to:
+Students must be able to effectively communicate with faculty members, members of the healthcare team, patients, families, and other students to:

 - Elicit information